DePayFi/public-documentation/docs/payments/integrations/widget.md

 ## Flow

 Choose [normal payment tracking](/docs/payments/integrations/widget#normal-tracking) if you want the user to wait for the payment to be fully validated before a release.
+[Normal payment tracking](/docs/payments/integrations/widget#normal-tracking) allows users to immediately retry a payment if it [failed](#failed-payments).

 Choose [async payment tracking](/docs/payments/integrations/widget#async-tracking) if you want to release the user ASAP and your user flow allows for asynchronous payment validation & confirmation.
+[Async payment tracking](/docs/payments/integrations/widget#async-tracking) DOES NOT allow users to immediately retry the payment if it [failed](#failed-payments).
+You would need to ask users to try to perform the payment again.

 ### Normal Tracking